cnumr/best-practices-mobile/CONTRIBUTING.md

 ## Validation of a Practice

 As things stand, best practices mainly rely on common-sense and consensus.
-Optimally, each new practice should be accompanied by a proof of its impact on sustainability.
+Optimally, each new practice should be accompanied by a proof-of-impact on sustainability.
 At this stage we suggest [PowDroid](https://gitlab.com/powdroid), a lightweight tool to measure energy consumption of apps running on android-powered devices.